Why This Matters

 Renal Arteries

-• Paired lateral branches at vertebral level L1L2L1-L2—arise just below the superior mesenteric artery
+- Paired lateral branches at vertebral level L1-L2, arising just below the superior mesenteric artery.

-• Right renal artery is longer—must cross posterior to the inferior vena cava to reach the right kidney; a common exam detail
+- The right renal artery is longer because it must cross posterior to the inferior vena cava (IVC) to reach the right kidney.
+This is a commonly tested detail on practicals and in cross-sectional anatomy.

-Compare: Renal arteries vs. mesenteric arteries—both are abdominal aortic branches, but renal arteries are paired and branch laterally while mesenteric arteries are unpaired and branch anteriorly.
-This reflects organ position: kidneys are lateral and retroperitoneal; GI organs are midline and intraperitoneal.
+Compare: Renal arteries vs. mesenteric arteries: both are abdominal aortic branches, but renal arteries are paired and branch laterally while mesenteric arteries are unpaired and branch anteriorly.
+This reflects organ position: kidneys are lateral and retroperitoneal; GI organs are midline and largely intraperitoneal.

 Terminal Branches: Supplying the Pelvis and Lower Limbs